 Special Educational Needs and Disabilities Policy

-The school is located in an old building which does not have a lift, so unfortunately it is not suitable for wheelchair access.
-However, we are committed to equal opportunities for all and will make any reasonable special arrangements we can in order to accommodate and support students who inform us of a disability or a learning difficulty.
+We are committed to equal opportunities for all and will make any reasonable special arrangements we can in order to accommodate and support students who inform us of a disability or a learning difficulty.